 How do I know if I qualify to cancel PMI?

-Under rules outlined by the Homeowners Protection Act (PMI Cancellation Act) of 1998 or HPA, you should be able to initiate PMI removal once the principal balance of your mortgage drops to 80% of the original value of your loan.
+Under rules outlined by the Homeowners Protection Act (PMI Cancellation Act) of 1998 or HPA, homeowners have the right to have their PMI removed automatically on the date that their principal balance is scheduled to reach 78% of the original value.

 Generally, you can request to cancel PMI when you reach at least 20% equity in your home.
 You might reach the 20% equity threshold by making your payments on time per your amortization schedule for loan repayment.
 But you also may get to that 20% benchmark faster thanks to rising property values in your area — or by investing in home improvements.

-Let’s say you purchased a lovely home for $200,000 a few years ago with less than 20% down, so you’re paying PMI.
+Let’s again say you purchased that lovely home for $300,000 a few years ago with $42,000 or 14% down, so you’re paying PMI.
 You notice that local news reports indicate that property values are rising.
-It’s possible that your home is worth more now than when you originally purchased it.
-Based on some initial research, you estimate the current value to be $265,000.
+Based on some initial research, you estimate the current value to be $365,000.

-In the former case, rising home values have helped you build equity and increased your stake in the property, making you a potentially lower-risk borrower.
-And all you had to do was keep making mortgage payments and watch your home value grow, then connect with your servicer on next steps.
+Rising home values can build equity and increase your stake in the property, making you a potentially lower-risk borrower.
+Sometimes, to cancel PMI, all you must do is make mortgage payments on time and watch your home value grow, then connect with your servicer on next steps.

 The same concept applies if you’ve made any major home improvements, such as a kitchen, bathroom, or main bedroom remodel, to increase the appraised value of the home.
 When the appraised value of your home goes up since the time of purchase, it means your equity has grown and it may allow you to lose the training wheels of your mortgage (we’re talking about PMI!)